jkmrto/website/content/posts/dynamic-supervisor-in-elixir.md

 ## Registry

-Allow to register the workers by a custom name (in our case *:workers_registry*), that will allow to acess the workers easily, without needing to know its *pid*, just by a custom name.
+The registry allows us to register the workers by a custom name (in our case *:workers_registry*), that will allow to acess the workers easily, without needing to know its *pid*, just by a custom name.
 It is launched at the same supervisor level that the **WorkersSupervisor** add will be referenced by workers at starting them.

 ## Workers Supervisor
 This module should just supervise the workers and allow to launch new workers.